 What is chocolate?

 Once the cacao seeds have been digested, you remove the shells, grind them up and heat the whole thing.
-A thick brown paste forms which, on cooling, separates into cocoa powder which is a brown solid and cocoa butter which is a white wax.
+A thick brown paste forms which separates into cocoa powder (a brown solid) and cocoa butter (a white wax).

-People of the Inca and later Aztec empires would often use both ingredients as stock for various drinks, sometimes mixed with chilli powder, giving an early form of what we would now call hot chocolate.
-When the Spanish invaders landed, they took the recipe home and began adding sugar, honey and vanilla to soften the bitter taste of the drink.
+People of the Inca and later Aztec empires would often use both ingredients as stock for various drinks, sometimes mixed with chilli powder, giving rise to an early form of what we call hot chocolate.
+When the Spanish invaders landed they took the recipe home and began adding sugar, honey and vanilla to soften the bitter taste.

-Chocolate drinks became very popular throughout Western Europe over the next hundred years.
-So popular in fact that in 1662 Pope Alexander VII sanctioned the consumption of chocolate drinks during lent saying that drinking chocolate did not count as breaking your fast.
+Chocolate drinks became very popular throughout Europe over the next hundred years.
+So popular in fact that in 1662 Pope Alexander VII sanctioned the consumption of chocolate during lent saying that chocolate did not count as breaking your fast.
 Thus, chocolate became associated with Easter.

 It wasn’t until 1847 that the confectioner Joseph Fry perfected a way to solidify the chocolate drink into a bar.
 By a careful process of churning and cooling slowly, Fry was able to prevent cocoa crystals forming (which made things brittle) and generated lumps of sweet brown matter with a similar consistency to soap.

-Fry’s company soon designed three types of chocolate bar.
-Milk chocolate which contained cocoa powder, cocoa butter and sugar; white chocolate which contained only cocoa butter and sugar; and dark chocolate which contained only the cocoa ingredients and no sugar.
+Fry’s company marketed three types of chocolate bar: milk chocolate which contained cocoa powder, butter and sugar; white chocolate which contained only cocoa butter and sugar; and dark chocolate which contained the cocoa ingredients and no sugar.

-Then, in 1873, Fry decided to capitalise on the significance of eggs during the Easter season and began making small chocolate eggs instead of bars.
-Originally a solid piece of chocolate, this became the infamous Easter egg, which was eventually increased in size and made hollow in order to contain small toys or...more chocolate.
+Then in 1873, Fry decided to capitalise on the significance of eggs during the Easter season and began making chocolate eggs instead of bars.
+Originally a solid piece of chocolate, this became the infamous Easter egg.

 Chocolate has since become the most widely consumed confectionary product in the world and, like anything popular, this has led to innumerable myths and pseudofacts.
-So, to finish, let’s take a brief moment to look at some of the more famous chocolate myths and seperate the powder from the butter.
+To finish, let’s take a brief look at some of the more famous chocolate myths and seperate the powder from the butter.

 Is chocolate really poisonous to dogs?